christiandudel/dtms/README.md

 `dtms` can easily be used without doing the full workflow in `dtms` itself.
-For instance, transition probabilities could be calculated with a different software and `dtms`is then only used to calculate state expectancies or similar indicators.
+For instance, transition probabilities could be calculated with a different software and `dtms` could then only used to calculate state expectancies or similar indicators.

 To do this, two things need to be kept in mind.
-The first is that objects from the `dtms` package have a specific structure, and for data or results from other software to work with `dtms` requires them to have the correct structure.
+The first is that objects from the `dtms` package have a specific structure, and data or results from other software need to have the correct structure.
 For instance, the function `dtms_transitions()` outputs transition probabilities in a certain way.
-Users who want to import transition probabilities should arrange their transition probabilities the same way.
+Users who want to import transition probabilities should arrange these probabilities the same way.

 Second, most objects generated by `dtms` have specific object classes.
 For instance, objects generated by `dtms_transitions()` and